 Community Gardens create a safe and healthy recreational activity within our park system and on other city-owned land.
 They allow for local food production and can become a gathering place in a neighbourhood.
-Although there are several gardens within city limits, Nanaimo Parks, Recreation and Culture currently has four community gardens on park property with more in planning stages.
+Although there are several gardens within city limits, Nanaimo Parks, Recreation and Culture currently has five community gardens on park property with more in planning stages.
 They include:

 Smugglers Park on Protection Island - managed by DIGS - Douglas Island Garden Society.
 Contact Jim Harris 250.740.0317 http://www.digsgarden.blogspot.com